SalesforceCommerceCloud/raml-toolkit/.github/CONTRIBUTING.md

 #### Don't Reinvent the Wheel

 Look at the profiles that exist, discuss if you really need a new profile or if you can use an existing one.
-This entire project is just a thin wrapper to AMF with a test bed.
-Utilize that and let's keep API fragmentation down.
+This entire project is just a thin wrapper to [AMF](https://github.com/aml-org/amf) with a test bed.
 Profiles are relatively easy to read through and we encourage everyone to use an existing profile when possible.

 #### Profile Metadata

 At the beginning of your profile you should have some metadata detailing whose profile it is and who to contact with questions about the profile.
-Adding rules to a profile can cause existing valid RAML to break so communication is critical.
+It is critical to provide a path for communication, as adding rules to a profile will likely cause existing, valid RAML, to break.
 Here is an example of that metadata

 ```yaml
 #%Validation Profile 1.0